 Janette Ayachi is a Scottish-Algerian poet living in Edinburgh.
 She has been published in over seventy literary journals and anthologies, including New Writing Scotland: Gutter, The Istanbul Review, Magma, Oxford Poetry, Be the First to Like This: New Scottish Poetry (Vagabond Voices, 2014), Out There: Anthology of LGBT Writers (Freight, Glasgow, 2014) and The Best British Poetry 2015 (Salt).
 She has been short-listed for Write Queer London as well as a Lancelot Andrewes Award judged by Carol Ann Duffy.
 She is the winner of the Barbara Burford prize from The Young Enigma Awards 2014.
 Her film-poem collaboration On Meeting a Fox was part of the official selection for the Visible Verse Festival in Vancouver in 2013.
 She was Digital Poet in Residence with The Poetry School CAMPUS, London 2015.

 Janette Ayachi is the author of the poetry pamphlets Pauses at Zebra Crossings (Original Plus Press, 2012) and A Choir of Ghosts (Calder Wood Press, 2013) and a children's chapter book The Mermaid, The Girl and The Gondola (Black Wolf Edition & Publishing, 2016).
-She edits the online arts journal The Undertow Review and performs her poetry across the U.K.
+She edits the online arts journal The Undertow Review and performs her poetry across the U.K at events and festivals.

 Reading on The BBC Radio Scotland live and chatting to Janice Forsyth on The Culture Show July 2016: